-Join me in this live, ninety-minute class and discover the five things I’ve learned about the women whose important work provides new ways to understand and enjoy the pleasures of classical music.
+View the archive of my 90-minute class and discover the Five Things I’ve Learned about the women whose important work provides new ways to understand and enjoy the pleasures of classical music.

 Think of classical music, and you think of great masterworks written by men: Bach, Beethoven, Brahms, and the list goes on.
 The conventional wisdom is that women, for various historical and cultural reasons, were largely prevented from getting onto the playing field during classical music’s heyday, and now, in the 21st century, we’re working to make up for lost time.